Rights of the Sámi people

 Actualizing Sámi Rights: International Comparative Research (Heinämäki et al. 2017), a study commissioned by the Government, provides information on the Sámi land and participatory rights and the definition of a Sámi.

-Yrsa Nyman, Ministerial Adviser
+Yrsa Nyman, Senior Ministerial Adviser, Legislative Affairs

 Ministry of Justice, Department for Democracy and Public Law, Autonomy and Equality indigenous people Saami affairs equality Telephone:0295150293